Earthworm Jim (video game): Reception

-Electronic Gaming Monthly reviewed that the Game Gear version has impressive graphics by portable standards but is crippled by the Game Gear's limited two-button control, frequent screen blurring, and frustrating difficulty.
+Electronic Gaming Monthly reviewed that the Game Gear version has impressive graphics by portable standards, but is crippled by the Game Gear's limited two-button control, frequent screen blurring, and frustrating difficulty.
 GamePro also felt the two-button control to be a serious problem, but concluded the Game Gear version to be "Overall ... fine for fans who want to take their EWJ show on the road."

 Reviewing the Windows 95 version, Maximum claimed "it's not only a damn fine platform game, it's probably the best the PC has seen to date."
 They particularly praised the non-frustrating challenge and the strong personality of the graphics.
 Computer Game Review remarked, "If you found Pitfall, The Mayan Adventure entertaining, you'll want to check this one out."
 Computer Games Strategy Plus named the computer release of Earthworm Jim the best arcade title of 1995.

 Next Generation reviewed the Sega CD version of Earthworm Jim: Special Edition, and stated that "While a prepackaged, presold character, who's as cynically calculated for hip success as Earthworm Jim does rub us the wrong way, we admit there was a cracking good game to back him up, and this new CD version is even better."
 Entertainment Weekly gave the game an A and wrote that the game is too similar to the Genesis and Super NES versions to warrant a new purchase.

 However, later Gameloft remakes of the games received mixed reviews.
 Reception for the 2010 remake, Earthworm Jim HD, was less positive.
-IGN and GameSpot both felt that the surreal art style and animation stood the test of time, but felt that some gameplay aspects and controls felt dated in comparison to modern platformers.
+IGN and GameSpot both said the surreal art style and animation stood the test of time, but felt some gameplay aspects and controls were dated in comparison to modern platformers.
 Similarly, the iPhone version of the game was criticized for its sloppy controls, mostly due to being touchscreen only.

 The game sold more than 1 million copies by 1995.

 Next Generation reviewed the Game Boy Advance version of the game, rating it three stars out of five, and stated that "Luckily, aside from some cheap hits, missed dodges, and blind jumps, everything else is pretty fun."